 indicates that a failure occurred that caused the conversation to be terminated prematurely or the remote program ended without deallocating the conversation.
-The VM appendix to Common Programming Interface Communications Reference (https://publibfp.dhe.ibm.com/epubs/pdf/c2643999.pdf) lists more specific possible explanations for this return code.
+The z/VM appendix iin Common Programming Interface Communications Reference (https://publibfp.dhe.ibm.com/epubs/pdf/ c2643999.pdf) lists more specific possible explanations for this return code.
 The condition is not temporary.
 The conversation is in Reset state.

-CM RESOURCE FAILURE RETRY (27)
+CM\RESOURCE\FAILURE\RETRY (27)